ipspace/netlab/docs/labs/virtualbox.md

 | Cumulus VX 5.0 (NVUE)            | CumulusCommunity/cumulus-vx:5.0.1|
 | Generic Linux          | generic/ubuntu2004 |

-You'll have to download Arista vEOS and Nexus 9300v images from the vendor web site (requires registration) and install them with **vagrant box add _filename_ \-\-name _boxname_** command.
+You must download Arista vEOS and Nexus 9300v images from the vendor website (requires registration) and install them with the **vagrant box add _filename_ \-\-name _boxname_** command.
 You'll find build recipes for other network devices on [codingpackets.com](https://codingpackets.com/blog/tag/#vagrant).

 You have to use the following box names when installing or building the Vagrant boxes: